mines-pvs/s20-syllabus/README.md

 ## Textbook and Other Reading Materials

 NOTE: the following resources are *recommended*, but not required.
-I will assign readings from these sources to supplement our discussions in class, but our in-class discussions will constitute the "official" version of the course material.
+The instructor will assign readings from these sources to supplement our discussions in class, but our in-class discussions will constitute the "official" version of the course material.